 Sustainable Solutions for Managing Water Resources

 Community initiatives for sustainable water supply and micro irrigation facilities through Badepatal Multi-Use System are quite visible in Purputaa village in Bajura district.
-The beneficiary people have been absorbing viable measures for sustainability with the spirit of taking complete ownership of the scheme.
+The beneficiaries have been absorbing viable measures for sustainability with the spirit of taking complete ownership of the scheme.

 The scheme benefits 45 households of the village with a total of 291 people.
 RVWRMP constructed the scheme investing NRS.
 2,443,504 with 27% community contribution.
 All the structures of the scheme are maintained and functioning well in the lead of the Users Committee (UC).